Q: If I’m Not a U.S. Citizen, Can I Still Be Eligible for Medicaid?

 Asked by Anonymous on June 20, 2018

-Yes, you may be eligible for Medicaid if you are:
+You may be eligible if you are a:

-- Victims of trafficking, including spouses, children, siblings, or parents,
+- Victim of trafficking, including spouses, children, siblings, or parents,

-- Battered non-citizens, including spouses, children, or parents, and
+- Battered non-citizen, including spouses, children, or parents, or

-- Veterans and active members of military, including spouses and children
+- Veteran and active member of the military, including spouses and children

 Undocumented immigrants are not eligible to enroll in Medicaid.